arturcarvalho/cr_srs/README.md

 ## Decisions

 - file basename used to order the articles/cards/etc.
+- Write Javascript instead of JavaScript on titles to avoid hiphens.
 ## Credits

 Used this image to create the logo: https://pixabay.com/illustrations/background-abstract-futuristic-1462755/